What is Blueprint APS?

 - To make final recommendations to the Board of Education after consultation with the District Leadership Team.

 - Monthly meetings scheduled specifically for the Blueprint APS charge.

-How Were the Seven Regions Determined?
+How Were the Seven Regions and Specializations Determined?

 - Regions were developed to incorporate current elementary school attendance areas and align with established geographic features such as major roads and neighborhoods.

 - A high priority was made to keep elementary schools within reasonable proximity in order to provide more viable options for school choice.

 - We wanted the regions to have similar school-age populations.
 Again, this was not adhered to perfectly, but planning areas have similar numbers as much as possible.
 Thus, one region is not serving a much higher number of students than another region.